willzhou109/Biquadris-public/README.md

 ## Project Overview

 Biquadris is a two-player, turn-based interpretation of the classic arcade game Tetris.
+Our project received a mark of 99.6/100
 Unlike traditional real-time gameplay, Biquadris gives each player unlimited time per turn to strategically manipulate and place tetrominoes on their own 11×15 grid.

 Each turn, a player may: